HarshaMatta/quant_strategy_lab/docs/architecture.md

-# Designing an MCP-Ready Strategy Lab
+# Designing the Quant Strategy Lab Architecture

-When you build a quantitative strategy lab that needs to serve both humans and agents, the architecture has to stay simple and predictable.
+When you build the Quant Strategy Lab to serve both humans and agents, the architecture has to stay simple and predictable.
 This system does that by routing strategy execution through the MCP server, while keeping the overall layout clean: a single strategy engine, a thin interface layer, optional market data retrieval, and an LLM-driven tool selector for agent workflows.
 The web UI is a React app served as static assets by FastAPI.

 This article focuses on the MCP server architecture and how it fits into the broader system, without diving into implementation details.